bernie4375/FCL-potential-autoISF/README.md

      reflecting some user experience (Discord)

-     Sorry, any hopes for easier readability must be disappointed, notably as now including "everything" about the emulator now, too.
+     Sorry, any hopes for easier readability must be disappointed, notably as including "everything" about the emulator now, too.